smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 #### Earphones

-I'm using the Apple Airpods & a wired earphones when the battery runs out
+I'm using the Apple Airpods & some Huawei wired earphones when the battery runs out

 Full setup with pictures can be found [here](https://docs.google.com/document/d/1falYEEHhJxq4HIXwOPoc4lk0AYsfHY4U6ZCcY4Srs8g/edit?usp=sharing).